jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 If you are building a theme and don't want users to edit borders, you could simply do nothing in this case.
 Each of the default values are already set to `false`.

-However, if you wanted to enable a setting, you would need to set it to `true`.
+However, if you wanted to enable one or more settings, you would need to set each to `true`.

 Let's imagine that you are building a theme for a client and have carefully designed borders to use a specific style and radius.
 However, you are comfortable with giving them control over the color and width.
 You only need to set the `color` and `width` keys to `true`, as shown in the following `theme.json` example: